-Access to Specialist Facilities
+Access to specialist facilities

 These years are considered important formative years during which students are given the opportunity to study courses from a diverse range of subject areas.
 All students in Year 7 study a common group of subjects from a wide range of curriculum areas at this stage.
 From Year 8 students select from a range of electives.
+This diverse range of courses fulfills the needs of the majority of students; however, those who need extension beyond the basic outcomes are offered the opportunity to complete work that is suitably challenging.

 The School offers specific remedial classes within the current timetable for students that have been identified as needing extra assistance in Years 7 and 8.